npalm/docker-introduction-dl/markdown/part2.md

   * Push the source code to your git repo.

 !SUB
-### Automated build
+### Automated build (GIT)
 - Create a [GitHub](http://www.github.com) or [BitBucket](http://www.bitbucket.org) account (or use an existing if you have).
 We using a public git repo to host our code.
-- Create a new repository lab2-web.
+- Create a new repository `lab2-web`.

 !SUB
-### Automated build
+### Automated build (DockerHub)
 The next step is to automate the build.
-- Go to the Docker hub: [dockerhub])(https://hub.docker.com/) and create an account
+- Go to the Docker hub: [dockerhub])(https://hub.docker.com/) and create an account.
-- Connect your GitHub (or BitBucket) to your Docker Hub account-
+- Connect your GitHub (or BitBucket) to your Docker Hub account.
-- Create an automated build (top menu)
+- Create an automated build (top menu).
-- Use as name for the docker hub repo: `lab2-web` and choose create
+- Use as name for the docker hub repo: `lab2-web` and choose create.
 - Next go to build settings:
-  - Set Name to `master`
+  - Set Name to `master`, should be the default.
-  - Set Docker Tag Name to `latest`
+  - Set Docker Tag Name to `latest`, should be the default.
-- Save Changes
+- Click save changes.

 !SUB
 ### Automated build
-- Commit and push your sources to the git repo to trigger a build.
+- Commit and push your sources to the created git repo to trigger a build.

 ```
 # Ensure you are in the directory lab2-web